evolutionlandorg/docs/getting-started/tokens/kton.md

 ## Background of KTON

 KTON is introduced on the Darwinia Network.
 It's a commitment token, a symbol of tokenized commitment, from the Darwinia Network's advanced staking system.
 It encourages RING holders to lock RING for a longer time in exchange for KTON, which can be used in the staking system.
 Staking rewards are split into two equal pools for RING and KTON stakers.
-Check out this [medium article](https://darwinianetwork.medium.com/darwinia-commitment-token-kton-861e2df1b4cb) to find out more about the design rational of KTON.
+Check out this [medium article](https://darwinianetwork.medium.com/darwinia-commitment-token-kton-861e2df1b4cb) to find out more about the design rationale of KTON.

 Due to KTON holders' nature being the long-term investors or those who would pay a premium to obtain this commitment, this demographic is suitable to be candidates of Evolution Land governance participants.